This article was written with one of our Partners, PwC, on the back of a webinar we did together on the topic.

 Once net nature risks are identified, the objective goes beyond reporting to focus on action and decision-making:

-• build a biodiversity strategy aligned with corporate strategy and other environmental pillars (water, climate), avoiding trade-offs in line with the IPBES Nexus approach.
+- Build a nature strategy aligned with corporate strategy incorporating all key environmental pillars (water, climate, soil), avoiding trade-offs in line with the IPBES Nexus approach

 The ultimate goal is to co-build roadmaps with stakeholders, turning risk insights into concrete transformation levers.